Skip to main content

 bulk_exceptions_detailed

-• include_all=true [Optional] Include all exceptions regardless of status (active, pending, inactive, canceled, denied).
-Defaults to true.
+Optional: Include all exceptions regardless of status (active, pending, inactive, canceled, denied).

 Sample API URL: